-W. Burke Royster, Ph.D., became the 10th Superintendent of Greenville County Schools, the 44th largest district in the nation, in 2012.
+W. Burke Royster, Ph.D., became the 10th Superintendent of Greenville County Schools, the 46th largest district in the nation, in 2012.
 A 40-year veteran of public education, his tenure as Superintendent has been marked by significant advances in student achievement, with a particular focus on improving the District’s graduation rate and ensuring that students are college and career ready.
-In a nod to the progress achieved under his direction, Dr. Royster was named an Education Week Leader to Learn From in February of 2017, was one of Greenville Business Journal’s 50 Most Influential in 2017, and was named 2018 Superintendent of the Year by the South Carolina Association of School Administrators and the South Carolina Association of Athletic Administrators.
+In a nod to the progress achieved under his direction, Dr. Royster was named an Education Week Leader to Learn From in February of 2017, has been listed four times as one of Greenville Business Journal’s “50 Most Influential,” was named 2018 Superintendent of the Year by the South Carolina Association of School Administrators, and the 2017 Superintendent of the Year by the South Carolina Association of Athletic Administrators.

 In 2014, GCS earned its first absolute rating of Excellent on the State Report Card and 97.7 percent of schools earned absolute ratings of Excellent, Good or Average.
 When the ratings were announced, Dr. Royster noted, “The improvement in our report rating mirrors enhancements across the district in instructional delivery, student engagement, and rigor.
 It also reflects the extremely supportive and visionary leadership of our Board of Trustees and the commitment and dedication of our principals, teachers, administrators, and staff.
 Equally important, this Excellent Rating reinforces our belief that Greenville County Schools is a national leader in innovation, collaboration, and career and college readiness."